sebftw/BFS-SMILES/README.md

 ## Results

-Results so far.
+Results so far, when trained on [moses](https://github.com/molecularsets/moses).
 The networks have not been fully trained yet.
 We let the BFS versions run for as many epochs as the vanilla versions.
 The networks were trained for 24 hours.

 <table border="1" class="dataframe">
   <thead>